brofu/notes/sd/af.md

 # Application Framework

-In this article, we would talk about, what should be covered by an application framework?
+In this article, we would talk about, what `features` should be covered by an application framework?
 An `application` means an internet application, usually named a `service`.

 ## Functions Should Be Covered By Framework

 1. Code Organisation
   * Internal Libs Integration
-2. Configuration
+* Configuration
 * Log
 * Interceptor
 * Progress Management (Signal usually)